| A

 funerals.
 Also reconsider green (the color of separation) and

+blue (the color of mourning).
 Never give a clock because the Chinese associate it with death;

 the word for clock, jung, sounds like the Cantonese